238.3 Route Surveying

 Members of the survey party create impressions on people encountered during the conduct of their job activities.
 This impression reflects upon MoDOT as an organization.
 Therefore, the importance of this impression cannot be over-emphasized.
 The survey party must perform their work by being courteous, presenting a good physical appearance, conducting themselves properly, and by giving proper advising to the people they contact during the performance of their work.

-Periodic calibration checks of all survey instruments are to be conducted to insure proper operation.
+Periodic calibration checks of all survey instruments are to be conducted to ensure proper operation.
 These checks are to be done at least once a year and are performed at an official DNR EDM range.
 All total stations will be sent in to a service center for calibration at least every five years.
 All equipment used by the survey party is kept in good condition, clean and in good adjustment, including the vehicle.
 Equipment stored in the vehicle is kept in neat order.
 All equipment is salvaged and replaced as necessary.

 238.3.6 Before a Survey